-We are residents of the Thompson River Ranch and Thompson Crossing community.
-We are sending this letter in response to the call for comments regarding the Kirtright Pit amendment (Notice dated June 14, 2024, from Patrick Lennberg) filed by Coulson Excavating Company, Inc. (Coulson).
-Some of us live adjacent to the Kirtright Pit properties owned by Randy Kirtright and by Linda O'Brien; some of us live adjacent to the Stroh Pit property owned by the Coulson family, and some of us are adjacent to both, but all of us - well over 1,000 households - lie within a mile of these properties proposed to be used for an industrial mine.
+I am a 10-year residet of the Thompson River Ranch community.
+I am sending this letter in response to the call for comments regarding the Kirtright Pit amendment (Notice dated June 14, 2024, from Patrick Lennberg) filed by Coulson Excavating Company, Inc. (Coulson).
+I live adjacent to the Kirtright Pit properties owned by Randy Kirtright and by Linda O'Brien and the Stroh Pit property owned by the Coulson family, and some of us are adjacent to both, but all of us - well over 1,000 households - lie within a mile of these properties proposed to be used for an industrial mine.
 Although this amendment addresses the Kirtright Pit, Coulson has tied the fate of the Kirtright and Stroh Pits together and therefore we all have the potential to be impacted by this project.